gravity-ui/uikit/src/components/Select/README.md

 ## Advanced usage

-There are many ways to add uniqueness to your `Select`.
+There are many ways to customize your `Select`.

-### Render custom control
+### Rendering custom control

-To render custom control use the `renderControl` property.
+To render a custom control, use the `renderControl` property.
-Notice: you should forward all arguments to your node in order to have consistent behavior as in the case of using default control.
+Note: You should forward all arguments to your node in order to enable consistent behavior, just as when using the default control.

 <!--LANDING_BLOCK